mknd7/db-finalproj/README.md

    streamlit run project.py
    ```

-6. Populate DB with data using app interface, then test out the functionality!
+6. Populate DB with data using the app interface, then test out the functionality!